Last Updated: 2 days ago

 Any spilled food or water can attract fleas as they look for sources of nutrition.

-Additionally, make sure to seal up any cracks or crevices around windows or doors where fleas might enter your home from outside sources such as wild animals like mice or rats.
+Make sure to seal up any cracks or crevices around windows or doors where fleas might enter your home from outside sources, such as wild animals like mice or rats.